cymoo/monom/README.md

 * `dict_class`

-The underlying data of model instance are saved in a ordered dict.
+The underlying data of model instance are saved in an ordered dict.
 You may change it to `bson.son.SON` or other compatible types.
 Default value is `collections.OrderedDict`.

 * `retain_none`